mohimenulislam/Linux-Command-Line/Read and Use System Documentation/Read and Use System Documentation.md

 ```

 #### systemctl command in linux
+- `systemctl` is the command-line tool you use to interact with `systemd`
+- `systemctl` is the command-line utility used to control and manage `systemd`
+- `systemctl` commands to tell `systemd` what to do, like starting or stopping services, checking their status, and configuring system settings.
-systemctl - Control the systemd system and service manager
+- systemctl - Control the systemd system and service manager
 ```bash
 systemctl [TAB]
 ```